Meet Steffanie

 King County is the place that provided my family an opportunity to succeed.
 A second-generation Korean American, I have been a King County resident for most of my life.
 My mother immigrated to the United States in 1974 with limited English but the courage to embrace the American dream after meeting my dad, who was a military security policeman in the U.S. Army, in South Korea.

 My parents worked long hours to provide and care for my siblings and me, yet still found the time (and energy!) to volunteer each week at their local church in Seattle.
-My parents’ perseverance shaped the foundation of our family, instilling in me the values of hard work and community service.

 While recovering from surgery, I applied for law school, driven by a desire to advocate for others.
 During law school, I also served as a judicial extern at the Maleng Regional Justice Center in Kent.